wapicom/API/README.md

 ```

-To indicate that the order should be delivered by Inpost Packomat carrier and arrive at a specific packomat, the fields in the request should be specified as follows:
+To indicate that the order should be delivered by Inpost Packomat carrier from Inpost warehouse and arrive at a specific packomat, the fields in the request should be specified as follows:
 ```
 {
 ...